Presenting Your Music To Film Makers

 If you were to create quick mixes and bounce them to Video QuickTime files for your collaborator to listen to, sometimes the music to the dialog appears too “hot.”
 In this case, you may get notes to rewrite the cue because for some reason “it was too loud” or “something wasn’t right”.

 My solution is to create a mix on the fly that isn’t recorded, but mixed while the filmmaker is working with me and listening to playbacks.

 iPad isolation and fader controls for each track or set of tracks:

-This is just one way to set up your studio, but over the years I have found this to be the best, most effective way to present your music to film makers and collaborators.
-Happy music making (and collaborating)!
+There’s more than one way to set up your studio, but over the years, I’ve found this to be the best, most effective way to present your music to filmmakers and collaborators.
+Happy music-making and collaborating.

 – Scott Glasgow